g2 is capable of reusing pre-existing g2-objects via use(), ins() or simply as predefined command queue.

-command for multiple reuse with idividual transform and stylingins
+usecommand for multiple reuse with idividual transform and stylinginsmethod/command for single (re)use of command groups

-Command | Comment |
+| Command | Comment |

 use({grp}) |

-Reference grp 's commands while applying transformation and style property values which are additionaly provided to it. |
+Reference grp's commands while applying transformation and style property values which are additionaly provided to it. |

 ins(fn) |